chelsea-designs/DCFideas/README.md

 ### **Flask Development Setup**

-In oredr to build the application, the following steps are to be taken:
+In order to build the application, the following steps are to be taken:

 1. Firstly you need to install Flask.
 In your terminal, type:
 ```